This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 4) Pursue Your Passions

-My two loves are food and history, so I made sure to eat local specialties and learn historical fun facts in every state.
+My two loves are food and history, so I made sure to eat local specialties and learn historical fun facts when I went to visit all 50 states.
 Do you know which state has the longest Constitution?
 How about what the official cocktail of the city of New Orleans is?
 Well, I know, and I think both are delicious.

 OK, enough for the general tips.
 You’re looking for specifics.
-Ahead I have my best tips for visiting each state.
+Ahead I have my best tips for when you visit all 50 states.
 Plus, I link to my more detailed posts about visiting each state in every section.
 You basically won’t have to do any thinking or planning at all!

 How to Visit All 50 States: State by State